Connect with others who understand.

 Written by Kelly Crumrin

-Current research shows that migraine is a neurological disorder, caused by a dysfunction of the nerve cells inside the brain.
+Current research shows that migraine is a type of neurological disorder.
+This means that it is caused by problems with the way nerve cells work inside the brain.
 Researchers aren’t yet sure exactly which neurological processes cause migraine attacks.
-During a migraine attack, many changes occur in various parts of the brain that involve inflammation, swelling, the release of proteins, and increased sensitivity to stimulation.
-Researchers believe that a combination of genetic, environmental, and lifestyle factors cause people to develop migraine — and this combination will vary from person to person.
+During a migraine attack, different parts of the brain go through changes.
+This can include swelling, inflammation, the release of certain proteins, and increased sensitivity to light, sound, or touch.
+Researchers believe that a combination of genetic, environmental, and lifestyle factors cause people to develop migraine — and this combination is different in everyone.

 Risk Factors for Migraine

 Many risk factors for migraine have been identified and are being studied, but none have been pinpointed as the sole cause of migraine.
-Family history, other health conditions, one’s age and sex, hormone levels, sleep patterns, and certain changes in the environment can all contribute to the likelihood of migraine attacks.
-It’s important to note that although science is good at finding correlations, or apparent relationships, between factors and disease, correlation does not prove that the risk factor causes the disease.
+Family history, other health conditions, one’s age and sex, hormone levels, sleep patterns, and certain changes in the environment can all contribute to migraine attacks.
+It’s important to remember that science can find patterns or links between certain factors and diseases, but just because they’re connected doesn’t mean one causes the other.

 Genetics and Family History

-If you have a relative who has migraine attacks, you may be more likely to have migraine than someone without a family history of the condition.
-Research indicates that inherited factors may account for as much as 30 percent to 60 percent of the risk for migraine.
+If you have a relative who has migraine attacks, you may be more likely to have them than someone without a family history of the condition.
+Research shows that inherited factors may account for as much as 30 percent to 60 percent of the risk for migraine.
 For this reason, most researchers agree that both genetic and environmental factors contribute to the development of migraine.

 Age and Sex